Sp3ctr3/PyTriage/README.md

 Dependencies
 ------------

 Requires magic,simplejson and pefile modules in python.
+Also requires the libdasm library for disassembly.

 Installing dependencies
 -----------------------